 - Hands washed/sanitised between glove changes

 - Cleaning of breathalyser device between tests (all mouthpieces are individually hygienically sealed)

 - All drug tests are conducted with individually sealed test kits.

 - All waste disposed of in medical waste and removed from site.

 If your organisation is classed in the high-risk category, further measures may be advisable such as moving the testing program out-doors if possible.

 Drug and Alcohol testing services and advice are available to workplaces throughout the pandemic.
-If your organisation requires guidance or advice regarding continuing with or implementing drug and alcohol testing within your workplace, contact BMF Services for an obligation free discussion.
+If your organisation requires guidance or advice regarding continuing with or implementing drug and alcohol testing within your workplace, contact BMFHQ for an obligation free discussion.